 Tushita Publications

 In celebration of the 30th anniversary of the first book, I created an e-commerce website in order to meet the promotional needs of the series of books, Tushita Publications.
-Included cover redesigns, web design, and augmented reality.
+This included cover redesigns, web design, and augmented reality.

-A Geshe degree is the Tibetan equivalent of a PhD, and Acharya the Indian (Sanskrit) equivalent of a Masters degree.
-Geshe Acharya Thubten Loden was a Buddhist monk and scholar, who wrote a series of nine books which address the essential points of Tibetan Buddhist philosophy and practice.
+A Geshe degree is the Tibetan equivalent of a PhD, and Acharya the Indian equivalent of a Masters degree.
+Geshe Acharya Thubten Loden was a Buddhist monk and scholar who wrote a series of nine books on Tibetan Buddhist philosophy and practice, known as the Tushita Publications.
+Printed between 1993 and 2009, four of the books cover introductory topics and the remaining five focus on specialist teachings.
+Geshe Loden also founded the Tibetan Buddhist Society (TBS), with centers in Melbourne, Perth, and Sydney.
+While the books are sold by all centers, Melbourne, where he resided and taught, ultimately owns the publications.

 WordPress, WooCommerce, Adobe Illustrator, Adobe After Effects, Adobe Aero, Adobe Photoshop